AhmedMoawad/easy-to-go-with-react/README.md

 ### State
 > State regarding to the component are like your mood regarding to you, I hope you’re happy

 React Component have the full control of it's state.
-It can initialize, update it.
+It can initialize, use and update it.

 You can think of `state` like your mood based on the weather.
 Some of us feel happy when it's raining, but some others feel bored.